thegamecracks/little-a2s/docs/async.rst

             # more than one event per request.
             assert len(events) == 1

-            # If we receive a challenge, regenereate the request so the
+            # If we receive a challenge, regenerate the request so the
             # A2S protocol can suffix the challenge to the new payload.
             #
             # Just in case, we'll set a limit so we don't spam traffic.